Fighter. In fact, he's so dumb he can't even BE killed.

 Gordon Frohman from the Half-Life-based comic Concerned is quite possibly the definition of Too Dumb to Live as it's revealed near the end of the comic that he's been playing the entire game with the Buddha cheat on this whole time; he then turns it off, with predictable results.

 Also, Snapper, who once he learned "Wilhelm" was actually Othar's sister immediately tried to take her hostage.
-She then kills him with a single kick and even the other inmates start claiming how stupid this was, earning him a place on this list.
+She then kills him with a single kick and even the other inmates state how stupid this was, earning him a place on this list.

-Elan, early on in The Order of the Stick.
-"Bluff, Bluff, Bluff, Bluff the stupid ogre!"
+Elan, early on in the story: "Bluff, Bluff, Bluff, Bluff the stupid ogre!"
 Summed up by the team leader:

 Some fans also think that Celia the Sylph is this by way of Stupid Good, due to her pacifism and her willingness to do things like ignore the obviously evil surroundings of Greysky City, and Haley's explicit warnings, and wander off on her own with Roy's body.
 Haley certainly thinks so: